-Koh Lanta is my favorite island in Thailand; I know it well.
-This is at least the fourth month that I’ve accumulated on Long Beach (Phra Ae) and I have even gotten to know the faces.
-I come here each year to stop moving and to get some writing done.
+Koh Lanta is my favorite island in Thailand; I know it intimately well.
+This is at least the fourth month that I’ve accumulated on Long Beach (Phra Ae), and I have even gotten to know the faces.
+I come here each year to stop moving and get some writing done.
 I was staying at Lanta Palm Beach Bungalows.

-Koh Lanta is considered one of the safest in Thailand.
+Koh Lanta is considered one of the safest destinations in Thailand.
 The low season gets so low here that there are very few bungalows or restaurants open yet.

 With practically no other guests here, I certainly wasn’t robbed by another traveler.
 An abundance of seasonal contractors are on the island building things up for the busy season.

 I was robbed on a Friday night, the day after the full moon.
-People tend to get crazy on full-moon weekends.
+People, like animals, tend to get crazy on full-moon weekends.

 After watching sunset on the beach, I left my bungalow to go eat around 19:30 and returned around 21:00.
 During that brief time (90 minutes), someone used a tool to force open a window high off the ground then climb inside.
 The latch was broken off and the wood scarred.
 The front door was locked with my own personal padlock, so they had to climb back out of the window.